Trevor Story Preview, Player Props: Red Sox vs. Yankees

-After going 0-for-5 in his last game, Trevor Story and the Boston Red Sox take on the New York Yankees (who will hand the ball to Jhony Brito) at 7:05 PM ET on Friday.
+Trevor Story -- 0-for-4 in his most recent game -- will be in action for the Boston Red Sox versus the New York Yankees, with Gerrit Cole on the mound, on August 19 at 1:05 PM ET.

-He had a hitless performance in his previous game (0-for-5) against the Nationals.
+He had a hitless showing in his last game (0-for-4) against the Yankees.

 Trevor Story Game Info & Props vs. the Yankees